mlrabbitt/avaya-sip/README.md

-# avaya-sip
-Tips for using Avaya 96xx phones in a 3rd party call control environment
+# Tips for using Avaya 96xx phones in a 3rd party call control environment

 This repository contains a sample 46xxsettings.txt file to connect Avaya 96xx phones to a PBX via a SIP proxy.
 It also contains a sample Kamailio SIP proxy configuration file.